pijnenburger/Standup/README.md

 #### MVP

-- Countdown clock in mm:ss format
 - Improved UI for active standup
-- Storing time setting in cookies
 - Standup format prompts with check-functionality
+- Simplifying state into a single state for:
+  - formData / inputData
+  - appData

 ### Nice to have